itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

 Pay Full Debt button
 --------------------

 The button appears when you select Customer who has unpaid debt (red amount).
 You see this button in 2 places:

- * At the top of the Customer's card.
+* At the top of the Customer's form.
 * On the payment page

 You can use these buttons in 2 cases:

- * If you click on the button on the Customer's card then unpaid debt will be added to the payment amount for the product immediatly.
+* If you click on the button on the Customer's form then unpaid debt will be added to the payment amount for the product immediately.
- * If you don't use the button on the Customer's card  you can  use another Pay Full Debt button on the payment page.
+* If you don't use the button on the Customer's form  you can  use another ``[Pay Full Debt]`` button on the payment page.
 If you click on the button then unpaid debt will be added to the payment amount for the product.

 Credit Products
 ---------------